Soft QCD path to the mass hierarchy: Abstract

 \section{Abstract}

 The study of the quantization of the QCD string with the helix structure ~\cite{hel2} is put into the context of a decades-long discussion opposing the probabilistic and the deterministic interpretations of the quantum theory.
-The recent evolution of the string fragmentation model (to a large extent driven and confirmed by the empirical evidence), towards the deterministic point of view is recounted: the notion of causality not only paves a way to the study of mass hierarchy, it also resolves a long-standing ambiguity about the nature of the so-called Bose-Einstein correlations ~\cite{chains}.
-Two directions for the further development of the model are outlined: 1/ the relation between the ordered emission of field quanta and the spin of the emitting particle, 2/ the relation between the topological properties of the QCD string and the emergence of new particle types (quantum numbers).
+The recent evolution of the string fragmentation model (to a large extent driven and confirmed by the empirical evidence), towards the deterministic point of view is recounted: the notion of causality not only paves a way to the study of mass spectrum, it also resolves a long-standing ambiguity about the nature of the so-called Bose-Einstein correlations ~\cite{chains}.
+Two directions for the further development of the model are outlined: 1/ the elimination of soft collinear divergencies, 2/ the relation between the topological properties of the QCD string and the emergence of new particle types (quantum numbers).